STS-118: Saturday August 11 (Flight day 4)

 Astronaut Rick Mastracchio works on the outside of the International Space Station during EVA 1 on August 11.

 At 21:45 (UTC), Rick Mastracchio and Dave Williams started the first EVA of the mission, installing the S5 truss to the station, increasing the total mass of the ISS to 232693 kg.
 The EVA duration was 6 hours and 17 minutes, and all objectives were successfully completed.

 During the Mission Status press conference, Lead ISS Flight Director Joel Montalbano reported that the SSPTS was working well, and the recommendation to the Mission Management Team will be to extend the mission to the planned 14-day mission.

 Mission Management Team chair John Shannon reported after additional analysis, it appeared that a piece of foam came off the external tank in the area of the tank's feed line, and bounced off a nearby strut, resulting in a hit to the orbiter's underside.
 An almost identical section of foam was lost on STS-115, but did not strike the orbiter.
 John reported after further review of photos taken on flight day three, they do not feel the damage went all the way through the tile, but focused inspection is still planned for flight day five, and decisions would not be made until more information is obtained.
 Five specific areas will be inspected during focused inspection, and with the data gathered, thermal testing can be done to determine what actions, if any, need to be taken.

-Overall, John Shannon classified the foam loss as a "concern", but only with regards to the history that the specific area has with regards to foam loss in past missions.
+Overall, John Shannon classified the foam loss as a "concern", but only with regard to the history that the specific area has with regard to foam loss in past missions.
 Shannon reported that analysis would be complete by flight day 7 at the latest.

 John Shannon also reported that the possible protruding gap filler noticed on flight day 3, was reviewed further, and was determined to be "shim stock", which will burn off in the upper atmosphere, and poses no issues for re-entry.